Teen-CS-Network/.github/PRIVACY_POLICY.md

 - You sign up for an account on any of our services.
 - You subscribe to any of our content, such as newsletters, YouTube videos, etc.
-- You participate in forums, blogs, or other interactive features on our **Teenage Programmers** community platforms.
+- You participate in forums, blogs, or other interactive features on our **Teen CS Network** community platforms.
 - You register for events, webinars, or coding challenges.
 - You submit feedback or contact us via email or through the **Discord server**.
 - You make a purchase or donation related to community events.
-- You contribute to the **Teenage Programmers** projects on GitHub or other platforms.
+- You contribute to the **Teen CS Network** projects on GitHub or other platforms.

 ## Types of Information Collected

 The information you provide to us may include (depending on the circumstances):

 - **Identity and contact data**: Names, email addresses, Discord usernames, or any other contact information.
-- **Account profile data**: Username/display name, password, user preferences, and any profile information you share on the **Teenage Programmers** platforms.
+- **Account profile data**: Username/display name, password, user preferences, and any profile information you share on the **Teen CS Network** platforms.
 - **Financial data**: Payment details, including billing addresses, and other donation-related information.
 - **Skills and experience data**: If you want to contribute to our projects, we may collect information about your skill set, previous experience, and other relevant information.
 - **Visual and audio information**: Photos, videos, or voice recordings shared in public forums or during events.